 To temporarily accept the invitation click on Temporary.
 The appointment will be entered in your calendar and the sender will receive a confirmation that you will probably take part.

 To refuse the invitation click on Refuse.
-The appointment will not be entered in the calendar.

 To send an additional message to the sender enter it in the entry field.